-A study on the effect of Asparagopsis taxiformis on methane production shows that it can reduce methane production from beef cattle by up to 99%, virtually eliminating all emissions ( Daalder, 2020).
+A study on the effect of Asparagopsis taxiformis on methane production reveals that it can reduce methane production from beef cattle by up to 99%, effectively eliminating all emissions (Daalder, 2020).

 New Zealand’s methane emissions from ruminant livestock account for one-third of its total GHG emissions.
-Finding a solution that could significantly cut down methane emissions will indeed be a game-changer for New Zealand and will help it realise its climate emissions goal earlier than expected (Methane Emission, 2020).
+Finding a solution that can significantly reduce methane emissions will indeed be a game-changer for New Zealand, helping it achieve its climate emissions goal earlier than expected (Methane Emission, 2020).

 The seaweed’s name is Asparagopsis taxiformis, better known as Asparagopsis.
 The seaweed’s has a pinking colour and a featherlike structure, a native to South Australia, Tasmania, and South Island of New Zealand.
-In fact, the seaweed is already farmed off the coast of the Stewart Island in New Zealand by a Kiwi company.
+In fact, seaweed is already farmed off the coast of Stewart Island in New Zealand by a New Zealand company.

-The article cites a study that when Asparagopsis was added at greater than 2% of the cattle’s diet, it virtually eliminates methane emissions.
+The article cites a study that shows when Asparagopsis is added to more than 2% of the cattle’s diet, it virtually eliminates methane emissions.

 How does Asparagopsis work?